magento/devdocs/src/guides/v2.4/graphql/mutations/create-company-role.md

 Error | Description
 --- | ---
 `User role with this name already exists.
-Enter a different name to save this role.` | The company cannot have multiple company roles with the same names.
+Enter a different name to save this role.` | The company cannot have multiple company roles with the same name.
 `Unable to set "allow" for the resource because its parent resource(s) is set to "deny".` | To allow permission for the company role, you must allow all the permissions of the parent tree.